EXPORT

 Purpose

-Use this command to transfer data from Exasol into external files or database systems.
+Use the EXPORT command to transfer data from Exasol into external files or database systems.

 Prerequisites

-- In Exasol, you need to have the system privilege EXPORT, plus the corresponding privileges to read the table contents.
+• In Exasol, you must have the system privilege EXPORT and the corresponding privileges to read the table contents.

-- In the target system, you need to have the privileges to insert rows or writing files.
-You also need the rights to replace or truncate the target.
+• In the target system, you must have the privileges to insert rows or writing files.
+You must also have the rights to replace or truncate the target.

-- When using a connection, you need to either have the system privilege USE ANY CONNECTION or the connection is granted by the GRANT statement to the user or to one of the user roles.
-For more information, refer to the CREATE CONNECTION section in Access Control Using SQL(DCL).
+• When using a connection, you must either have the system privilege USE ANY CONNECTION or the connection must be granted to the user or to one of the user roles by the GRANT statement.
+For more information, see CREATE CONNECTION.

 Syntax